toolmantim/tap-release/README.md

   * Pushes the tag to GitHub
   * Publishes the npm release
   * Opens the GitHub releases page so you can publish the release notes

-## Contributing

-Third-pary contributions are welcome! 🙏🏼 See [CONTRIBUTING.md](CONTRIBUTING.md) for step-by-step instructions.

-If you need help or have a question, let me know via a GitHub issue.

-## Deployment

-If you want to deploy your own copy of Tap Release, follow the [Probot Deployment Guide](https://probot.github.io/docs/deployment/).